Meta buried 'causal' evidence of social media harm, US court filings allege

 “We strongly disagree with these allegations, which rely on cherry-picked quotes and misinformed opinions,” Stone said.

-A hearing regarding the filing is set for January 26 in Northern California District Court.
+A hearing regarding the filing is set for January 26 in the Northern California District Court.

-Reporting by Jeff Horwitz in San Francisco; Editing by Nick Zieminski and David Gregorio